SARSEF 2021 Winners

 - Have students take photos all along the way (but not of peoples’ faces).

-- Students need to write everything down in their journal — even mistakes and problems!
+- Students need to record everything in their journal — even mistakes and problems!

 - Have students type up the final procedure they actually used.
 Number the steps.